-Symptom recognition

-Related to but distinct from symptom severity, inclusion in COVID-19 datasets will vary based upon symptom recognition (33).
-If an individual fails to recognise the correct symptoms or deems their symptoms to be nonsevere, they are less likely to seek medical attention and therefore be tested for COVID-19.
-People will also assess their symptom severity differently; those with health related anxiety may be more likely to over-report symptoms, while those with less awareness or access to health advice may be under-represented.
-This problem may be compounded by changing symptom guidelines which could induce systematic relationships between symptom presentation and testing (33,34).
+Symptom recognition: This will also bias all three sampling frames as entry into all samples is conditional on symptom recognition.
+Related to but distinct from symptom severity, COVID-19 testing will vary based upon symptom recognition (39).
+If an individual fails to recognise the correct symptoms or deems their symptoms to be nonsevere, they may simply be instructed to self-isolate and not receive a COVID-19 test.
+Individuals will assess their symptom severity differently; those with health related anxiety may be more likely to over-report symptoms, while those with less information on the pandemic or access to health advice may be under-represented.
+This will functionally act as a differential rate of false-negatives across individuals based on symptom recognition, which could be consequential in giving the high estimates of asymptomatic cases and transmission (40).
+Changing symptom guidelines is likely to compound this problem, which could induce systematic relationships between symptom presentation and testing (39,41).
+Here, groups with lower awareness (for example, due to inadequate public messaging or language barriers) may have higher thresholds for getting tested, and therefore those who test positive will appear to have greater risk of severe COVID-19 outcomes.

-Occupation

-In many countries, frontline healthcare workers are far more likely to be tested for COVID-19 than the general population (5,35) due to their proximity to the virus and the potential consequences of infection related transmission (36).
+Occupation: Exposure to COVID-19 is patterned with respect to occupation.
+In many countries, frontline healthcare workers are far more likely to be tested for COVID-19 than the general population (5,42) due to their proximity to the virus and the potential consequences of infection related transmission (43).
 As such, they will be heavily over-represented in samples conditional on test status.
-Other key workers may be at high risk of infection due to large numbers of contacts relative to non-key workers, and may therefore be over-represented in samples conditional on test status or cause of death.
+Other key workers may be at high risk of infection due to large numbers of contacts relative to non-key workers, and may therefore be over-represented in samples conditional on positive test status or COVID-related death.
 Any factors related to these occupations (e.g. ethnicity, socio-economic position, age and baseline health) will therefore also be associated with sample selection.
-Figure 2B illustrates an example where the hypothesised risk factor does not need to influence sample selection causally, it could simply be associated due to a confounding between the risk factor and sample selection.
+Figure 2B illustrates an example where the hypothesised risk factor (smoking) does not need to influence sample selection (hospitalised patients) causally, it could simply be associated due to a confounding between the risk factor and sample selection (being a healthcare worker).